osiarap55/informatic_vault/python/18_file_handing.md

 #### File with json Extension

 JSON stands for JavaScript Object Notation.
-Actually, it is a stringified JavaScript object or Python dictionary.
+Actually, it is a stringified JavaScript object or Python dictionary.[[18.2_json_example.json]]

 #### Example